b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 sc(s)
 ```

-Finally we are ready to calculate our monthly payment to the bank.
+Finally, we are ready to calculate our monthly payment to the bank.

 ```jl
 s = """